 The holidays are about relaxing, eating delicious food and spending time with family and friends.
-But did you know that on average people gain a minimum of 5lbs during the festive season?
+But did you know that on average people gain a minimum of 5lbs of unwanted weight during the festive season?

 Here are some of my top tips for enjoying the festive season without needing to go up a dress size (or two!) on January 2nd.